Ramstein Bazaar 2019

 11. Booth set up and removal directions must be observed.
 You must remove any materials you bring.
-Failure to adequately clean the booth and surrounding area will result in forfeiture of the $250.00 cleaning deposit and possible loss of privileges for any FSS Event for one year from date of infraction.
+Failure to adequately clean the booth and surrounding area to Bazaar standards will result in forfeiture of the $350.00 cleaning deposit and possible loss of privileges for any FSS Event for one year from date of infraction.

 13. In addition to a copy of these Rules and Regulations the following items will be posted in the Food Vendor Booths: